serqco/qabstracts/codebook.md

 ## Codebook: Codes for sentences

-Note: Our annotation checking script gathers the set of codes to check for from this file by looking for strings of the form "code `something`".
+Note: Our annotation checking script gathers the set of codes to check for directly from this file by looking for strings of the form "code `something`".
-(Allowing synonyms for the codes would be nice for graders in the beginning, but appears to have a bad cost/benefit tradeoff, so we do not do this.)

 Make sure all code declarations take this form and no other things do.
+(Allowing synonyms for the codes may be nice for graders in the beginning, but appears to have a bad cost/benefit tradeoff, so we do not do this.)

 Codes for sentences (in alphabetical order; all codes are singular; semicolon means OR):
-- code `announce-<xyz>`:
+- codes of the form `announce-<xyz>`:
   A statement announcing that the article body will contain information of the `<xyz>` type, but this and the next statement do not contain such information.